How to Optimize Your Website for 2019

 Meet UX Expectations

-While intuitive, sleek website designs have become a must for the modern web, and fast load times are even more important to users.
-If your website lags for even a second, valuable conversions are being lost.
+While intuitive, sleek website designs have become a must for the modern web, fast load times are even more important to users.
+If your website lags for even second, valuable conversions are lost.
 While internet users in 1999 may have had all the patience in the world, in 2019, you’re either instantaneous or you’re out.